 What you need to know: This question should absolutely make your short list of wedding planner interview questions.
 Before you meet with a potential wedding planner, you should already have a sense of your overall wedding budget.
 Come prepared with that figure when you meet with a potential planner and when it's time to talk about your wedding budget, share that number with him or her, even though it might feel uncomfortable!
 It's very important to discuss your wedding budget early on in the process to figure out if the planner is able to work within those numbers.
 This will open up the conversation about their wedding-planning services and whether or not they are within your budget range.
 And definitely ask if there's any flexibility in their rates.
 For example, if you really have your heart set on working with a particular wedding planner but their full-service rate is beyond your budget, ask if they would be able to offer partial-service planning or month-of wedding planning at a lower rate.

-In general, wedding planning rates vary widely according to factors such as geographic location, the scope of services included, and the wedding planner's experience.
-But in general, according to figures obtained by WeddingWire, here's what you can expect wedding planning to cost:
+In general, wedding planning rates vary widely according to factors such as geographic location, the scope of services included, the size of the event, and the wedding planner's experience.

 Photo: LVL Academy